FreeLanguageTools/vocabsieve/API.md

-# Local API for ssmtool
+# Local API for vocabsieve
 The default API is at http://127.0.0.1:39284, but this can be changed by the user.

 ## Endpoints